-Aldi Merry Moments Puzzle Advent Calendar
+Aldi Merry Moments 12 Days of Puzzles Advent Calendar

-This post contains affiliate links
+This post contains affiliate links.

 This year’s batch of Advent calendars just arrived on Aldi store shelves.
-They include classics such as the wine calendar, beer calendar, cheese calendar, and a variety of chocolate and toy calendars.
+They include classics such as the wine calendar, cheese calendar, and a variety of chocolate and toy calendars.
 The candle Advent calendar, coffee calendar, and the (improved) dog treat Advent calendar are also back this year.

 The Aldi Merry Moments Puzzle Advent Calendar — like all Aldi Advent calendars — is an Aldi Find, which means it’s only in stores for a short time.
 Each store receives one shipment, and after that sells out, it’s gone unless Aldi decides to bring it back next year.
 Aldi does not offer online ordering for products that are not in stock at your local store.
 Also keep in mind that Advent calendars tend to be hot sellers at Aldi.
 The most popular ones don’t stick around for long.